tahoma2d/tahoma2d_docs/source/interface_overview.rst

 |UI_scenecast|

-The scene cast pane lets you control the files loaded in the scene, save them and load new ones.
+The scene cast panel lets you control the files loaded in the scene, save them and load new ones.
 It can be organized in folders and sub-folders.

 See  :ref:`Using the Scene Cast <using_the_scene_cast>`  .